 Our paper contributes to the equity crowdfunding and governance literature in several ways.
-First, current equity crowdfunding research has primarily investigated factors related to funding success on equity crowdfunding platforms (e.g., Ahlers et al., 2015; Block, Hornuf, & Moritz, 2018; Guenther, Johan, & Schweizer, 2018; Lukkarinen, Teich, Wallenius, & Wallenius, 2016; Mamonov & Malaga, 2018; Mohammadi & Shafi, 2018; Vismara, 2016, 2018; Vulkan, Åstebro, & Sierra, 2016) and the funding dynamics on equity crowdfunding platforms (e.g., Hornuf & Schwienbacher, 2018a; Vismara, 2018; Vulkan et al., 2016).
-We provide a more detailed overview of this research in Appendix A. This overview highlights the need for a broader investigation in which scholars examine the governance mechanisms that may lead to the selection of the most promising firms and benefit the postcampaign performance of ECF firms.
-Though it is important for entrepreneurs to raise financing, the implications for investors, other stakeholders, and eventually even entrepreneurs themselves may be limited if equity crowdfunding does not allow for the selection of promising firms that develop into viable businesses.
+First, current equity crowdfunding research has primarily investigated the factors related to funding success on equity crowdfunding platforms (e.g., Ahlers et al., 2015; Block et al., 2018; Guenther et al., 2018; Lukkarinen et al., 2016; Mamonov and Malaga, 2018; Mohammadi and Shafi, 2018; Vismara, 2016, 2018; Vulkan et al., 2016) and the funding dynamics on equity crowdfunding platforms (e.g., Hornuf and Schwienbacher, 2018a; Vismara, 2018; Vulkan et al., 2016).
+We provide a more detailed overview of this research in Appendix A. This overview highlights the need for a broader investigation, where scholars examine the governance mechanisms that may lead to the selection of the most promising firms and benefit the post-campaign performance of ECF firms.
+Though it is important for entrepreneurs to raise financing, the implications for investors, other stakeholders, and eventually even entrepreneurs themselves, may be limited if equity crowdfunding does not allow for the selection of promising firms that develop into viable businesses.

-Two recent studies have illustrated that a shift in research focus may be necessary and timely.
-Walthoff-Borm, Schwienbacher, and Vanacker (2018a) showed that equity crowdinvestors have access to a relatively narrow set of firms that are often highly unprofitable and lack additional debt capacity.
+Two recent studies illustrate that a shift in research focus may be necessary and timely.
+Walthoff-Borm et al. (2018a) show that equity crowdinvestors have only access to a relatively narrow set of firms that are often highly unprofitable and lack additional debt capacity.
 This observation should not necessarily be a concern because venture capital-backed and angel-backed firms often share the same characteristics, and eventually fail.
-However, there are also many examples of such firms that have developed into some of the largest "celebrity" firms in our modern economies.
-However, Signori and Vismara (2018) showed that most exits in equity crowdfunding have been bankruptcies, and there have been few successful exits so far.
-Even though some of the surviving ECF firms could eventually develop into the leading firms of the future they could equally (and probably more) likely develop into "empty shells" or "zombie firms."
-While corporate governance has the potential to stimulate the development of viable ECF firms, we lack insights into the governance mechanisms that could operate in equity crowdfunding markets, and in particular their effectiveness for creating viable ECF firms that create new jobs and value for society at large.
+However, we also have many examples of such firms that develop into some of the largest 'celebrity' firms in our modern economies.
+However, Signori and Vismara (2018) show that most current exits in equity crowdfunding are bankruptcies and there are few successful exits so far.
+Even though some of the surviving ECF firms could eventually develop into the leading firms of the future they could equally (and probably more) likely develop into 'empty shells' or 'zombie firms'.
+While corporate governance has the potential to stimulate the development of viable ECF firms, we lack insights into the governance mechanisms that could operate in equity crowdfunding markets and in particular their effectiveness for creating viable ECF firms that create new jobs and value for society at large.